 - Developing a conceptual model for the division’s website.
 This to-be strategy would bring all sub-groups under one roof, maximizing their marketing effectiveness.
 Rather than use independent microsites, they would use Cat.com, the corporate marketing platform.

-- Building a 20-foot long ecosystem map with wireframes to illustrate a radically different digital marketing and website strategy.
+Building a 20-foot long ecosystem map with wireframes to illustrate a radically different digital marketing and website strategy.
 We affectionately refer to this as the “monster map”.
-Learn more about the ecosystem map

 These exercises were incredibly effective at aligning the day-to-day realities of cross-functional teams on the ground with the perceptions held by leadership.
 This effectively: